 Frozen shoulder, or adhesive capsulitis, is a painful condition in which movement of the shoulder dramatically reduces.
 This is a long standing condition, often lasting up to two years.

-Usually only one shoulder is affected, however if you have had frozen shoulder before you are at an increased risk of it affecting the other shoulder.
+Usually only one shoulder is affected, however, if you have had frozen shoulder before you are at an increased risk of it affecting the other shoulder at a later date.

 The condition is characterised by gradually increasing pain and stiffness affecting the whole shoulder, usually with no attributable cause but occasionally with preceding minor injury.
 This typically occurs between the ages of 40 and 60, and affects women more frequently than men.